Please click the button below to get started.

 #3 cars could possess some, but not all of the issues of a #4 car, but they will be balanced by other factors such as a fresh paint job or a new, correct interior. #3 cars drive and run well, but might have some incorrect parts.
 These cars are not used for daily transportation but are ready for a long tour without excuses, and the casual passerby will not find any visual flaws.
 No major customisations have been made.
 "Good" is the one word description of a #3 car.

 #2 cars could win a local or regional show.
 They can be former #1 cars that have been driven or have aged.
 Seasoned observers will have to look closely for flaws, but will be able to find some not seen by the general public.
 The paint, chrome, glass and interior will all appear as excellent.
 No excessive smoke will be seen on startup, no unusual noises will emanate from the engine compartment.
 The vehicle will drive as a new car of its era would.
 No customisations have been made.
 The one word description for #2 cars is "excellent."

 Condition #1 vehicles are the best in the world.
 The visual image is of the best car, unmodified, in the right colours, driving onto the lawn at the finest concours.
 Perfectly clean, the car has been groomed down to the tire treads.
 Painted and chromed surfaces are mirror-like.
 Dust and dirt are banned, and materials used are correct and superbly fitted.
 No customisations have been made.
 The one word description for #1 cars is "concours."

 Get Your Quote

-*Figure based on vehicle being garaged, 1500 annual miles, and main driver over 30 years old with club membership, a clean license and no claims in five years.
+*Figure based on vehicle being garaged, 1000 annual miles, and main driver over 30 years old, a clean license and no claims in five years.
 Actual costs vary depending on these and other factors.